harness/developer-hub/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/ai-based-remediations.md

   * STO queries to the Bard API include the following information only: the CWE or CVE ID, the issue description, and the specific context of the occurrence (such as the code snippet or image layer).
   * STO anonymizes all information it includes in a Bard query.
 The Bard engine deletes all query information immediately after it sends a response.
 * The accuracy, reliability, and completeness of a suggestion depends on the publicly-known information about the detected issue.
 An issue might have no known remediation, especially if it was recently discovered.
 An issue might have multiple suggested remediations that are contradictory, controversial, or applicable only to specific use cases.
-* Before you implement an AI-generated suggestion, consider carefully the reliability and extent of the publicly-known information that that issue.
+* Before you implement an AI Copilot suggestion, consider carefully the reliability and extent of the publicly-known information that that issue.
 Also consider the suggestion's applicability to your specific organization and use case.
 * The workflow description below shows how you can refine a suggestion by providing more information, such as additional context or code snippets, to the AI engine.

 ## Workflow description